- Friday, September 6, 2019

 Thoughtful answers emerge from chapters written by scholars from diverse disciplines who all share a deep passion for a flourishing creation.
 Collectively, they offer an expanded and enlivened understanding of the place of humans in the context of God’s creation.

 In this seminar, editors David Paul Warners, biology, and Matthew Kuperus Heun, engineering, will provide a brief overview of the book and how it came to be.
 A reception with editors and authors (with refreshments) to follow.

-Seminar topics vary over a range of interdisciplinary issues, drawing insights from religion, philosophy, astronomy, geology, biology, biotechnology, chemistry, physics, engineering, nursing, mathematics, computer science, psychology, sociology, history, and other departments and programs.
+Christian Perspectives in Science seminar topics vary over a range of interdisciplinary issues, drawing insights from religion, philosophy, astronomy, geology, biology, biotechnology, chemistry, physics, engineering, nursing, mathematics, computer science, psychology, sociology, history, and other departments and programs.

-These seminars are open to the public.
+These seminars are free and open to the public.

 If you would like to receive regular email announcements for each week's seminar, have questions or comments, or would like to lead a seminar, please contact Loren Haarsma.

 Other science-and-religion seminar series in the Grand Rapids area:

 Calvin professors David Warners and Matthew Heun are co editors of this new book, which offers new approaches to creation care.